yilkalargaw/simple_shell/README.md

 0x16.
 C - Simple Shell
 A simple implementation of shell in C
-GROUP PROJECT: Project to be done in teams of 2 people (your team: Chioma Igwe, Yilkal Workneh)
+GROUP PROJECT: Project done in teams of 2 people (your team: Chioma Igwe, Yilkal Workneh)

 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google